 - The column that identifies the line item.

 - The column that contains the key attribute.

-If both of these do not fit on the respective screen width, keep just the column with the line item identifier in the tabular layout.
+If both of these do not fit into the width provided, keep just the column with the line item identifier in the tabular layout.

 The responsive table assigns the same width to each column by default.
-It is recommended that you overwrite this default to provide optimal space for your content (sap.m.Column, property: width).
+In doing so, it uses all the available space.
+We recommend overwriting this default to provide optimal space for your content (sap.m.Column, property: width).

-Optimize column width for its initial content (sap.m.Column, property: width).
-If the content is dynamic, optimize column width for typical content.
+Optimize the column width for its initial content (sap.m.Column, property: width).
+If the content is dynamic, optimize the column width for typical content.

 If you need more columns than those that fit on a tablet screen (usually five) to fulfill 80% of your main use cases, offer an option to add, remove, and rearrange columns via the table personalization dialog.
 Before doing so, try to reduce the number of columns, for example, by using several lines per column or by utilizing the pop-in function.
 See the cheat sheet for an example.

 Column Headers – Best Practices